 Put simply, why not get somebody else to do the admin work?
-Accounting is the admin task that our report identified as eating up most of a business’ time, so it might be time to hire an accountant, bookkeeper or assistant – or some combination of those roles.
+Accounting is the admin task that our report identified as eating up most of a company’s time, so it might be time to hire an accountant, bookkeeper or assistant – or some combination of those roles.

-He’s written up a checklist of things to consider when finding or choosing an accountant, and this includes preparing a shortlist and keeping an eye out for accountants who offer added value such as holding regular networking events or business workshops.
+He’s written up a checklist of things to consider when finding or choosing an accountant.
+This includes preparing a shortlist and keeping an eye out for accountants who offer added value such as holding regular networking events or business workshops.

 3. Head into the cloud

 A lot has been written about cloud computing.
-Not only can it help eradicate or alleviate many common time-consuming admin tasks, but it frees you up to work on tasks at any time.
+Not only can it help eradicate or alleviate many common time-consuming admin tasks, but it also frees you up to work at any time.

 In her blog post Is cloud accounting right for your business?, she honestly evaluates whether it’s right for your business to head into the cloud – and gives some tips on how to do so.

 I hope these tips help you cut down on admin and return to your true passion and the reason you decided to become an entrepreneur.
-Or if you’re looking to make the leap, these tips will stand you in good stead!
+Or if you’re looking to make the leap, these tips will stand you in good stead.